 2008: Award of Excellence: Single subject campaign.
 (Tube Lines)

 2008: Awards of Excellence: Best intranet and best podcast (Tube Lines)

 2006: Award of Excellence: Best communications programme aimed at employees (Visteon)

 HSBC Rail Business Awards Shortlisted for Internal Communications Excellence – campaign of the year, 2008 (Tube Lines)

 Essex campaign journalist of the year 2002.

-Rachel lives with her husband and daughter in London, UK.
+I live with my husband and young daughter in London, UK.